NRCan/PlotFTIR/README.md

 <img src="man/figures/README-biodiesel_zoom_en-1.png" width="100%" />

 Some FTIR plots have a compressed low-energy portion of the graph.
-We can achieve this by the following:
+You can achieve this by the following:

 ``` r